 Did you know that the World Food Programme is integrating artificial intelligence (AI) into our emergency response efforts and enhancing the efficiency of food delivery to those in need?
-As WFP prepares for the AI for Good Global Summit, read about the SKAI project and how it’s been impacting post-disaster evaluation and humanitarian responses globally.
-Also, read more about WFP’s presence at the AI for Good Global Summit at the end of this story.
+Read about the SKAI project and how it’s been impacting post-disaster evaluation and humanitarian responses globally.

 By Amine Baha and Heath Morrell